raagacse/RabbitMQ-Masstransit/README.md

 # RabbitMQ-Masstransit
- MassTransit with RabbitMQ in .Net Core
+ MassTransit using RabbitMQ in .Net Core